devBySol/IDSP2_BeepBlog/_posts/AboutUs.md

 #### Jumi Pham - Graphic Designer

-Hi, I’m Jumi!
-I’m from Vietnam and got into graphic design back in high school.
+Hi, I'm Jumi!
+I'm from Vietnam and got into graphic design back in high school.
 I tried some freelance stuff while I was there.
-Now that I’m at BCIT, I’m learning that creativity and functionality go hand in hand.
+Now that I'm at BCIT, I'm learning that creativity and functionality go hand in hand.
 I aim to sharpen my skills and expand my vision in the graphic design world.

 ---